-Simply put, there's no industry standard to dB signal strength and the number of bars.
+Simply put, there's no industry standard to dBm signal strength and the number of bars.
 What's 1 bar on Sprint could be 3 bars on T-Mobile could be 2 bars on Verizon, DESPITE, receiving the exact same signal and performing at the exact same speeds.

 Your number of bars is subjective across all carriers!

 But dBm readings are not subjective.
 They're pure science and math.
 The closer you are to -50 dB, the better your signal.
 The closer to -120 dB, the worse your signal.
 And your smartphone has the native ability to display dBm readings.

 How to Access Your dBm Signal (Field Test Mode):